Create a Yates account today!

 Enter the email address associated with your account, and we'll email you a new password.

-Does the thought of pruning roses make your knees weak or palms sweaty?
-This topic seems to cause a lot of confusion, even among experienced gardeners, but it’s not really all that difficult!
-With the right tools and advice, we’ll help get your roses looking blooming beautiful!
+Does the thought of pruning roses make your palms sweaty?
+This topic seems to cause a lot of angst, even among experienced gardeners, but it’s not really that difficult.

 July is the month when most roses are pruned.
-There are a few exceptions, including certain old fashioned roses, as well as banksia and many weeping standards, which should be pruned after they flower in spring.
+There are a few exceptions, including ramblers like thornless banksia roses or weeping standards, which should be pruned just after they flower in spring.

-For all other roses, now is the time to remove dead, old or diseased wood, shorten healthy branches to promote new growth and keep your roses a manageable size and shape.
+For all other roses, mid-winter is the time to remove dead, old or diseased wood, shorten healthy branches to promote new growth, and keep your roses a manageable size and shape.

-So let’s get into it.
-Just like a good cook, before pruning it’s wise to gather ingredients and tools before you start.
+So, let’s get into it.
+Just like a good cook, it’s wise to gather ingredients and tools before you start.

 Share